 In the current circumstances, the Embassy of Ireland is operating on a restricted basis until further notice.

 Only emergency consular services will be provided at the moment.
-In the case of an emergency, please email or phone the embassy to make an appointment.
+In the case of an emergency, please email or phone the Embassy on +46 8 54504040.

 Given the current situation caused by the escalation of the COVID 19 crisis in Ireland, please be aware that only application for visas for priority/emergency visas to Ireland will be considered at the moment.
 All other short stay visas (tourist/business/conference) are not currently being processed.